Hospital Emergency Codes:

 Part 2 (Localized Codes)

-Localized emergency codes can help ensure that everyone in the facility is aware of the specifics of the emergency and can respond quickly and appropriately.
-Here are some of the common localized codes which can vary depending on the hospital or healthcare organization:
+Localized emergency codes helps ensure that everyone in the facility is aware of the specifics of the emergency and respond quickly and appropriately.
+Here are some of the common localized codes which vary depending on the hospital or healthcare organization:

 • Code Red: This code indicates a fire or smoke emergency.